A success timeline featuring the most significant achievements of James Harden.

 James Harden was voted the inaugural National Basketball Players Association's MVP for the 2014–15 season.

-On November 11, 2019, James Harden was named the Western Conference's Player of the Week after the Rockets went 3–0, Harden recording a double-double in each game and averaging 40.7 points, scoring 22 3-pointers on 43.1% shooting; 9.3 assists; 8.0 rebounds; 2.33 steals; and 1.33 blocks.
+On November 11, 2019, James Harden was named the Western Conference's Player of the Week after the Rockets went 3–0.
+Harden recorded a double-double in each game and averaged 40.7 points, scoring 22 3-pointers on 43.1% shooting, 9.3 assists, 8.0 rebounds, 2.33 steals, and 1.33 blocks.

 In 2021, James Harden was named to the NBA 75th Anniversary Team, recognizing him as one of the league's top 75 players.

 In 2023, James Harden led the league in assists for the second time in his career.
+He was later traded to the Los Angeles Clippers at the start of the 2023-24 season.

 On January 26, 2024, James Harden recorded his 75th career triple-double with 26 points, 10 rebounds and 13 assists in a 127–107 win over the Toronto Raptors.

-On November 2, 2024, James Harden recorded his 78th career triple-double, tying Wilt Chamberlain for seventh in NBA history, with 25 points, 10 rebounds and 13 assists in a 125–119 loss against the Phoenix Suns.
+On November 2, 2024, James Harden recorded his 78th career triple-double, tying Wilt Chamberlain for seventh in NBA history, as he finished with 25 points, 10 rebounds and 13 assists in a 125–119 loss against the Phoenix Suns.
 He also became the 20th player in NBA history to reach 26,000 points in his career.

 On January 30, 2025, James Harden was named as reserve for the 2025 NBA All-Star Game, his eleventh selection.